01cyberwarehouse/header-extraction/README.md

 web.extract(url);

-/* Enjoy the result! happy coding and hacking! */ console.log("Thank you for using my module don't forget to share and giving feedback :p");
+/* Enjoy the result! happy coding and hacking! */ console.log("Thank you for using my module, don't forget to share and giving feedback :p");
 ```